-The Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare sends the questionnaire forms directly to the target establishments.
-Then, the person in charge in that establishment fills out the questionnaire and sends it back to the Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare.
+Ministry of Health, Labour and Welfare sends the questionnaire forms directly to the target establishments.
+Then, the person in charge in that establishment fills out the questionnaire and sends it back to the Ministry of Health, Labour and Welfare.

 2. Survey on workers